andrewjahn/AndysBrainBook/docs/TBSS/TBSS_Course/TBSS_04_TopUpEddy.rst

 Video
 -----

-A demonstration of how to apply topup and eddy to your data can be found here.
+A demonstration of how to apply topup and eddy to your data can be found `here <https://www.youtube.com/watch?v=zp0EOuKO3O0>`__.

 Next Steps